amanchokshi/EMBERS/README.md

 These plots tell us that satellite `41180` transimits in channel number `52`.
 We can also guess that channel number `41` must be the transimition channel of satellite `41189`.

 Once the code does this for all satellite, it compites a list of channels that each satellite occupies in `/outputs/channel_map.json`.
+Looking at this list shows some obvious problems.
+For a first test, I used 3 months of data between `2019-10-01 to 2020-02-01`.
+In this period, I expect each satellite to pass over the MWA hundreds of times.
+In the sat channel data some satellites have only registered 10s of passes.
+To me this indicates that the satellite probably transmits in a frequency channel outside our experiment.

+We need to now look at a gazzilion plots and determine by eye, which satellites to ignore, and attempt to resolve any ambiguity in the channels identified.
+By setting an abitrary criteria that the most popular channel in the histogram plots should have more than 5 counts, we rule out the satellites which are obviously not in our frequency window.

+Emperically, we expect ORBCOMM satellites to only emit in one frequency channel, while the NOAA weather satellites emit in two consecutive channels and the Meteor satellite emits in 5 consecutive channels.
+I modify `channel_map.json` and save it to the data folder, to used later.

 &nbsp;